Microsoft created Exchange 5.5 with two main databases, the private information store and the public information

 Creating storage groups

 Before I explain how to create additional message stores, you need to know about an architectural element that did not exist in Exchange Server 5.5 called storage groups.
 A storage group is designed to hold the actual database stores.
 Exchange 2000 and Exchange 2003 both let you have up to four different storage groups.
-Each of those storage groups can then
+Each of those storage groups can then contain up to five different databases, giving you a total of 20 potential databases per server.

 Why you are allowed to create multiple storage groups if all they do is act as a container for the databases?
 The reason is that the storage groups do more than store databases.
 There are certain aspects of database maintenance that are performed at the storage group level rather than at the store level.
 Specifically, if you want to enable or disable circular logging, zero out deleted database pages or change the transaction log location or system path location, it must be done at the storage group level.
 The settings that you make then apply to every database within the storage group.